Withdraw BTC

 Network fee

 Section titled “Network fee”OPALE picks a fee rate from current network conditions.
-The fee is shown explicitly in the preview — it’s deducted from the swept amount, not added on top.
+The fee is shown explicitly in the preview.

 Network fees can spike when the network is congested.
 If the fee is large relative to your balance, you can wait for less congested conditions before withdrawing.